Do You Create Implementable Strategies for Your Team?

 - Create an Effective Exposure Mechanism

+When it comes to strategy implementation, a cadence of accountability is critical.
 There should be regular leadership team meetings to monitor, report on, and assess progress.
 Be as transparent with the organization-at-large as you can.
-Every single employee should have a clear understanding of the company’s strategy and where you stand in achieving it.
+Every single employee should have a clear understanding of the company’s strategy and a line of sight into how their contribution fits in.

 The Bottom Line